 Get-ESXSpeculativeExecution -ExportExcel -folderpath c:\

-Note that there will be some red errors on the Get-ESXStorage but I can tell you they know and are working on it – confirmed that the red with the storage still occurs in my lab (still see the errors in up to and including 2.4).
+Note that there may be some red errors on the Get-ESXStorage but I can tell you they know and are working on it – confirmed that the red with the storage still occurs in my lab (still see the errors in up to and including 2.4).

 Below is screenshots of each report.
 But only the first part, with each one you could scroll down and right in Excel.
 They are very detailed reports.